Maria Hennings Hunt

 I worked on several different magazines before I joined TTG UK & Ireland (Travel Trade Gazette ) the UK's leading weekly travel trade newspaper.

 For 13 fantastic years I worked in one of the most exciting industries there is - I travelled all over the world, went to lots of parties, did 'lunch' and managed to overspend on my expenses account on a regular basis.
 Those were the days!
 I also did a three month stint on the travel team at the Daily Express until eventually in 1998, I launched my own weekly travel trade newspaper called Independent Travel News.

 However, even though I was surrounded by news stories, features and articles, I always secretly wanted to write fiction.
-So, I wrote short stories for the women's magazines - Best, Bella & My Weekly etc., - in my spare time, often at work - shhh - don't tell my boss! and after many rejections I became quite successful and had lots of short stories published.
+So, I wrote short stories for the women's magazines - Best, Bella & My Weekly etc., - in my spare time, often at work and after many rejections I eventually became quite successful and had lots of short stories published.

 I'm eternally grateful to Pat Richardson, who was Fiction Editor at Best magazine back in the early 1990's, who bought my first ever 'Twist-in-the-Tale' story.

-In 1999, due to an abrupt and crazy early ‘mid life crisis’ type event and I'm happy to tell the whole story if you buy me several large glasses of wine and set aside a couple of hours, I left Independent Travel News and went freelance, whilst at the same time training to become a Dance Teacher.
+In 1999, due to an abrupt and crazy early ‘mid life crisis’ type event , which I am happy to share with you - but only if you buy me several large glasses of wine and have a spare couple of hours - I left Independent Travel News and went freelance, whilst at the same time training to become a Dance Teacher.

 I loved freelancing.
 I specialised in travel, but I wrote all sorts of non travel stuff too, articles, brochures, features, leaflets, copy, in fact anything that would pay.

 I was lucky enough to get a two year commission to write all the brochures for leading Independent Tour Operator, Cadogan Holidays, and in 2004 I also wrote the launch brochure for Emirates Tours UK.